opsit-io/opsit-explang-docs/docs/explang-alg.md

 `uppercase()` and `lowercase()` can be used to change case of a string:

-Strings in explang are considered a kind of indexed sequences and can be operated upon using generic functions that work with sequences, for example to get substring one should use `subseq()`, to get a specific character one uses `get()` or `areq()` and so on.
+Strings in Explang are considered a kind of indexed sequences and can be operated upon using generic functions that work with sequences, for example to get substring one should use `subseq()`, to get a specific character one uses `get()` or `areq()` and so on.